-8.6 Promotional Funding
+8.4 Promotional Discount

-To the extent that the Supplier is successfully able to secure any promotional funding with the Supplier's own supplier base for its wholesale customers, including the Customer, the Supplier will pass on or make available that promotional funding to the Customer (whether through its Product Purchase Prices, rebates or otherwise).
-This does not prevent the Customer from having its own promotional programmes and relationships with the Supplier's supplier base.
+- (a) To the extent that the Supplier is successfully able to secure any promotional funding with the Supplier's own supplier base for its wholesale customers, including the Customer, the Supplier will pass on or make available that promotional discount to the Customer (whether through its Product Purchase Price, rebate or otherwise). - (b) The Supplier will not prevent the Customer from having its own promotional agreements with other suppliers or distributors.